hamedabdy/bmp16/txt/about.md

-Bahar Mohajeran Parsi Institute has been established since 2005 in Iran with its head office in the capital city in Tehran.
+Bahar Mohajeran Parsi Institute has been established in Tehran - Iran since 2005.
 Experienced and expert employees & management will satisfy all your consular affair needs.
-BMP Institute will accompany you in your every Consular affair in the most comforting way.
+BMP Institute will accompany you in your every Consular affairs in the most comforting way.
+It will make sure that you obtain your Visas rapidly, travel to Iran safely and most importantly optimizing your Visa optaining and displacement to the fewest.